andyhou965/ai-landing-page/README.md

-# 🤖 AI Landing Page Template
+# 🤖 AI Landing Page

 ## Introduction

-This is a template for creating a landing page for an AI project.
+This is a template for creating a landing page for the AI product/project.
 It is built with Next.js and Tailwind CSS.
-The template includes a hero section, features section, and a workflow section.
+The template includes the hero section, features section, and workflow section.

 ### Hero Section